Trump predicts China trade deal finalized in days as his Asia tour continues in Japan

 On Air Force One, Mr. Trump said, "I haven't really thought about it."

-He praised Rubio and Vance as potential future Republican candidates.
+He praised Rubio and Vice President JD Vance as potential future Republican candidates.
 "I'm not sure if anybody would run against those two.
 I think if they ever formed a group, it would be unstoppable," he said.

 South China Sea, Taiwan, and tariffs